tilburgsciencehub/website/content/building-blocks/configure-your-computer/statistics-and-computation/stata.md

 ## Installing Stata

 **Stata** is a proprietary statistical software frequently used by scientific users.
-First check with your local IT support whether your institution has Stata licenses available.
+First, check with your local IT support whether your institution has Stata licenses available.

 If not, you can purchase a copy on [Stata's website](https://www.stata.com/) and follow the [installation guide](https://www.stata.com/install-guide/).